 If you’re considering purchasing someone’s notes, please read this.

-I personally think you’re wasting your money.
+You’re wasting your money.

 I still wouldn’t do it.